Florida could extend time for NCAA on student-athlete pay

 TALLAHASSEE, Fla.
-(AP) — Florida lawmakers sought to slow down the momentum to allow college athletes to strike endorsement deals, and extended the game clock on Monday for the NCAA to address the issue of compensation for the 450,000 student athletes under its purview.
+(AP) — Florida lawmakers sought to delay when college athletes can begin striking endorsement deals, and agreed to extend the game clock on Monday for the NCAA on its own to address the issue of compensation for the 450,000 student athletes under its purview.

-The Florida Legislature appears on track to become the second state in the country — behind California — to allow student athletes to make money off their names much like professional athletes now do.
+But the move did not slow the momentum that could make Florida the second state in the country — behind California — to allow student athletes to make money off their names much like professional athletes now do.

 While the California law won’t go into effect until 2023, the proposal in Florida would have allowed athletes from some of the country’s highest profile sports programs to be the first in the country to reap the benefits of a growing movement to undo longstanding NCAA prohibitions.

-Florida Gov. Ron DeSantis joined lawmakers last year in announcing his support for the measure.
+Florida Gov. Ron DeSantis has already expressed his support for the effort.
 The movement has gained steam not only among lawmakers in Florida, but across several other states.

 As a result, the NCAA has been under pressure to address the issue.
 Last year, it vowed to take up the matter but gave no definitive timeline to do so.